How to configure a second NIC on OCI

 -A INPUT -p all -s <your Data Subnet IP Address>/<mask> -j ACCEPT

-1. Replace the CIDRs with your own CIDRs, corresponding to the ctrl and data subnets.
+Users should replace the CIDRs with the correct CIDRs of the working environment, corresponding to the control and data subnets.
 These numbers can be the same if using a single-subnet configuration for both your VNICs.

 2. Save the file and reboot the instance.